Dynatrace/easytrade/README.md

 EasyTrade application has been developed in order to showcase business events.
 Usually business events can be created in two ways:

 - directly - using one of Dynatrace SDKs in the code - so for example in Javascript or Java
-- inderectly - configure catch rules for request that are monitored by Dynatrace
+- indirectly - configure catch rules for request that are monitored by Dynatrace

 If you want to learn more about business events then we suggest looking at the information on our website: [Business event capture](https://www.dynatrace.com/support/help/platform-modules/business-analytics/ba-events-capturing).
-There you will find information on how to create events directly (with OpenKit, Javascript, Android and more) and inderectly with capture rules in Dynatrace.
+There you will find information on how to create events directly (with OpenKit, Javascript, Android and more) and indirectly with capture rules in Dynatrace.

 For those interested in creating capturing rules for easyTrade we suggest to have a look at the configuration exported with Monaco in this repository.
 Have a look at the [README](./monaco/README.md)

 ## Body types

-EasyTrade network trafic is handled by REST requests using mostly JSON payloads.
+EasyTrade network traffic is handled by REST requests using mostly JSON payloads.
 However, some of the services can also handle XML requests.
 Data types are negotiated based on `Accept` and `Content-Type` headers.

 #### XML compatible services